Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 As always--you can help this blog by checking out the PCBWAY site.
 Thanks.

-MAKING CHANGES TO THE READ ONLY SBC
+MAKING CHANGES TO THE READ-ONLY SBC

-• removing its SD card
+• I removed the PI's SD card

 • then saved cmdline.txt.